Perly Consulting │ Beck Eco

 OVERVIEW

-Autonomous trucking on highways between logistics hubs has transitioned from proof-of-concept to sustained commercial scale: by February 2026, Aurora has validated a 1,000-mile driverless lane (Fort Worth-Phoenix) and expanded operations to 10 routes across the Sun Belt with 250,000+ cumulative driverless miles and zero safety incidents; production roadmaps target >200 trucks by end-2026 and $14-16M projected 2026 revenue.
+Autonomous trucking on highways between logistics hubs has transitioned from proof-of-concept to sustained commercial scale: by May 2026, Aurora has validated a 1,000-mile driverless lane (Fort Worth-Phoenix) and expanded operations to 10 routes across the Sun Belt with 250,000+ cumulative driverless miles and zero safety incidents; production roadmaps target >200 trucks by end-2026.
 Unlike urban autonomous vehicles, hub-to-hub trucking operates in relatively controlled environments with fewer variables — defined routes, limited complexity, and strong economic incentives (driver cost reduction, fuel efficiency, increased utilization).
-Technical readiness remains demonstrable: sustained autonomy performance across multi-route network, production-ready hardware (Volvo VNL, Aurora Driver, next-gen systems in Q2 2026 pipeline), and Goldman Sachs cost decline from $6.15/mile (2025) to $1.89/mile (2030).
-Regulatory environment has shifted toward enablement: federal Self Drive Act of 2026 (HR 7390) creates national framework for revenue-generating autonomous testing and federal preemption over state labor laws, though state-level labor mandates remain in effect (California AB 2286/3061).
-OEM-led commercialization path (Volvo-Aurora, Waymo-logistics, Kodiak/Traton) has consolidated as the dominant adoption model.
-However, structural barriers persist: FMCSA safety triangle requirements force human standby during breakdowns, state labor mandates retain enforcement, Teamsters union opposition remains organized, and public acceptance barriers documented (61% AAA survey fear).
-Geopolitical concerns (TuSimple CFIUS security violations) continue to constrain sector credibility.
-Mainstream adoption timelines remain 5–10+ years despite accelerated technical progress, constrained by regulatory fragmentation, entrenched labor opposition at federal/state level, and sustained public skepticism.
+Technical readiness remains demonstrable: sustained autonomy performance across multi-route network, production-ready hardware (Volvo VNL, Aurora Driver, Kodiak Driver across independent carriers), and Goldman Sachs cost decline from $6.15/mile (2025) to $1.89/mile (2030).
+Regulatory environment has achieved federal enablement: BUILD America 250 Act (passed House Transportation Committee 62-2 on May 22, 2026) establishes first-ever national autonomous trucking framework authorizing Level 4/5 trucks without drivers, federal preemption of conflicting state regulations, and exemptions from FMCSA human-specific requirements; FMCSA directed to update rules by 2027.
+OEM-led commercialization path (Volvo-Aurora, Waymo-logistics, Kodiak/Traton) has consolidated as the dominant adoption model, with Hirschbach Motor Lines committing 500 Aurora Driver trucks starting 2027 and McLane transitioning from 280k-mile pilot to live driverless operations.
+However, structural barriers intensify: FMCSA safety triangle requirements force human standby during breakdowns, state labor mandates (California AB 2286/3061) remain enforced, multiple states (Colorado, Alaska, Missouri) enacted conflicting restrictions, Teamsters union opposition remains organized, and public acceptance barriers documented (61% AAA survey fear).
+Corporate failures damage sector credibility: TuSimple shareholder derivative lawsuit ($42.5M settlement) alleges trade secret theft and geopolitical security violations.
+Mainstream adoption timelines remain 5–10+ years despite technical readiness and federal preemption, constrained by state regulatory fragmentation, entrenched labor opposition, liability frameworks, and sustained public skepticism.

 CURRENT LANDSCAPE